 The detonation of the Spanbroekmolen mine was also witnessed by an officer of the Tunnelling Companies, Major Ralph Stokes, who was at the tunnel entrance about 570 yards away.
 He recorded that the Peckham mine, 500 yards to the northeast, detonated 20 seconds before Spanbroekmolen.
 It seems therefore that the Peckham mine detonation caused the 14th Royal Irish to stand up and begin to advance only to be caught by the shock wave of the Spanbroekmolen.
 The absence of a reference to casualties from the Spanbroekmolen mine in the CO’s report does not mean that none occurred among the 14th Royal Irish.

-However, the origin of the story of the Spanbroekmolen casualties may be traced to a widely-read book published in 1978, in which an account the attack on mines at Kruisstraat, 650 yards to the southeast, was confused with that on the Spanbroekmolen mine.
-In They Called It Passchendaele the author Lyn MacDonald quoted from an account by Lieutenant T. Witherow, 8th Battalion, Royal Irish Rifles, describing how his battalion also advanced prematurely (perhaps again owing to the Peckham mine firing before the others) and the death of a Lance-Corporal by falling mine debris:
+However, the origin of the story of the Spanbroekmolen casualties may be traced to an account of the attack in a widely-read book published in 1978, They Called It Passchendaele, in which mines at Kruisstraat, 650 yards to the southeast, were confused with the Spanbroekmolen mine.
+The author, Lyn MacDonald, quoted from an account by Lieutenant T. Witherow, 8th Battalion, Royal Irish Rifles, describing how his battalion also advanced prematurely (perhaps again owing to the Peckham mine firing before the others) and the death of a Lance-Corporal by falling mine debris:

 We’d made it through the machine-gun fire and had almost got to the German positions, when a terrible thing happened that nearly put an end to my fighting days.
 All of a sudden the earth seemed to open and belch forth a great mass of flame.
 There was a deafening noise and the whole thing went up in the air, a huge mass of earth and stone.
 We were all thrown violently to the ground and debris began to rain down on us.
 Luckily only soft earth fell on me, but the Lance-Corporal, one of my best Section Commanders, was killed by a brick.
 It struck him square on the head as he lay at my side.
 A few more seconds and we would have gone up with the mine.